 Sample Rationales, IAPCs, and Booklists

-To assist students and advisers with the development of an individualized concentration, the Gallatin faculty has created a website consisting of several annotated samples of students' Rationales, Intellectual Autobiography and Plan for Concentration (IAPC) essays, and Booklists.
-Gallatin students and advisers can access this website by selecting this link: Sample Rationales and IAPCs.
+To assist students and advisers with the development of an individualized concentration, the Gallatin faculty has created a website consisting of several annotated samples of students' Rationales, Booklists, and Intellectual Autobiography and Plan for Concentration (IAPC) essays.
+Gallatin students and advisers can access this website by selecting this link: Sample Rationales, Booklists, and IAPCs.
 This page will open in a new window, and users must enter their NYU NetID and password before being able to access the site.
 Students should discuss these samples with their advisers, as every concentration will have unique needs not accounted for in these examples.

 The Approval Process for the Booklist and Rationale